 A cashier's check from a bank is very austere.
 These checks are chock full of crap.

 A cashier’s check will not have the “purchaser” because there is no purchaser, the check is technically from the bank itself.
-It also won't list an issuer location, like Walmart or MoneyGram, because the bank issues it.
+It also won’t list an issuer location, like Walmart or MoneyGram, because the bank issues it.

 That alone is a red flag (besides the fact that a stranger sent you thousands of dollars on the hopes you won't just run with it) but that's only if you're familiar with cashier's checks.

 Let’s look at two real-life examples…

 Mystery Shopping Scam #1

-I had a reader recently email me because they were recruited by a mystery shopping company.
+A reader recently emailed me because they were recruited by a mystery shopping company.
 At least they thought they were.